 There was, however, a third possible position.
 This was for the anarchist and POUM militias to focus their forces against the fascists - until they were strong enough to overthrow the republican state.
 Until that day, they should give military-technical support to the republic but no political support.
 Revolutionary workers must not give up their political independence from the class enemy.
 They should not join the Popular Front government, nor vote for its candidates, nor vote for its programs (not even its military budget).
 The revolutionaries would be in political opposition.
 They should expose the vacillations and betrayals of the Popular Front (which, in fact, led to the defeat of the republic).
-They would persuade the workers, peasants, and little people of the need for a revolution, replacing the bureaucratic-military state with an association of workers' and popular councils - with internal democracy so that different parties and organizations could compete for influence.
-In fact, this could have been demonstrated in one region of Spain (Catalonia) where the anarchist union had the support of the big majority of the local workers.

-upset these pro-imperialist forces.
+They would persuade the workers, peasants, and little people of the need for a revolution, replacing the bureaucratic-military state with an association of workers' and popular councils - with internal democracy so that different parties moderate pacifists.
+This liberal sector aims to win over the Democratic Party and the union officialdom and therefore would not say anything that might upset these pro-imperialist forces.
 For similar reasons, this liberal sector does not want to raise the connection between the Iraqi war and U.S. support for Israel's oppression of the Palestinians.
 It even waffles on the demand for immediate withdrawal from Iraq.